Advocacy

 - Review and provide updates on administrative policy matters including proposed MaineCare rule changes as well as service waiver renewals and amendments

-- Track and analyze hundreds of bills and testify on legislation that impacts on our community
+- Track and analyze hundreds of bills and testify on legislation that impacts our community

 Public Policy Priorities